031 / Solid State Lighting

 These pursuits would continue with little success until the early 90s.
 Then the work of Shuji Nakamura, Isamu Akosaki and Hiroshi Amano unlocked the secrets of the blue LED.
-So significant was this discovery that in 2004, the trio would receive the Nobel price in Physics in 2004.
+So significant was this discovery that in 2004, the trio would receive the Nobel price in Physics.

 This work would be employed in diverse contexts, from the multitude of screens we depend upon to data communications.
 For the built environment, this discovery would transform artificial lighting across the world.
 The incandescent (and to a lesser extent the fluorescent) lamp illuminated the 20th century.
 Light for the 21st century would be ushered in by the LED lamp.